Jetstar Boeing 787 Business Class Overview

 While the Jetstar Business Class seats are closer to Premium Economy, the “soft product” is closer to Business Class on other airlines.

-Jetstar offers complimentary meals and unlimited snacks & drinks, including alcoholic beverages, to Business Class passengers on its long-haul flights.
-Here’s an example of a menu from a flight from Sydney to Denpasar:
+Here’s an example of a lunch menu from a flight from Sydney to Seoul:

 And here’s the drinks list:

-In addition to noise-cancelling headphones, Business Class passengers normally receive a complimentary “comfort pack” with things like a blanket, toothbrush, earplugs, lip balm and eye mask.
+Business Class passengers normally receive a complimentary “comfort pack” with things like a blanket, toothbrush, earplugs, lip balm and eye mask.
+On aircraft with seat-back TV screens, Jetstar provides premium headphones in Business Class.
+However, Jetstar does not provide headphones at all on the newer planes without TV screens.

 Jetstar Business Class fares